smshuai/U1-snRNA/mutation_call/README.md

 ## References
 1. **Realignment using Bowtie2**: Langmead, B. & Salzberg, S. L. Fast gapped-read alignment with Bowtie 2.
 Nat.
 Methods 9, 357–359 (2012).
 2. **Mutation call using EBCall**: Shiraishi, Y. et al. An empirical Bayesian framework for somatic mutation detection from cancer genome sequencing data.
 Nucleic Acids Res.
 41, e89 (2013).

+## Bug report
+These scripts are not fully tested, so please start a new issue if you need help or find a bug.